adbar/trafilatura/README.md

 Reach out via ia the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.
-See also X or LinkedIn for the latest updates.
+See also social networks for the latest updates.

 This work started as a PhD project at the crossroads of linguistics and NLP, this expertise has been instrumental in shaping Trafilatura over